CarlosDominguezBecerril/InformationRetrieval/README.md

 The repository pertains to the field of Information Retrieval and focuses on the implementation of an unsupervised question generation method for the purpose of information retrieval.
 It encompasses the following processes:

 - Generation of questions through an unsupervised approach.
-- Training of a dense passage retrieval system (DPR) using the generated questions as a basis.
-(Using haystack https://github.com/deepset-ai/haystack)
+- Training of a passage retrieval system using the generated questions as a basis.
+(Using beir https://github.com/beir-cellar/beir)
-- Training of the contriever system using the generated questions. (https://github.com/facebookresearch/contriever).
 - Evaluation of the system using the benchmarked evaluation method BEIR. (https://github.com/beir-cellar/beir)